Tom-Bom-badil/home-assistant_helios-vallox/readme.md

 ## Home Assistant: Integration for Helios / Vallox devices with RS485 Ports (pre-EasyControls aka pre-2014 models)

 This is the HA-adaption of my Python script that used to work in my previous home automation system for >10 years (see [here](https://github.com/Tom-Bom-badil/helios/wiki), also for Wiki/docs/how-to's - it will take a bit until I moved everything over here).
-Users have confirmed that the following models are compatible to the protocol implemented in this custom component:
+Users have confirmed that the following models are compatible to the proprietary protocol implemented in this custom component:

 - Helios EC 200 Pro R/L
 - Helios EC 300 Pro R/L